cambridge-collection/codex-zacynthius-transcription/README.md

 ## Docker image

-A Docker container image is automatically build from the production branch and pushed to docker hub with the name [`camdl/codex-zacynthius-transcription`][dh].
+A Docker container image is automatically built from the production branch and pushed to docker hub with the name [`camdl/codex-zacynthius-transcription`][dh].

 ### Image tags